daytonamelia/daytonamelia/README.md

 ## Bioinformatician, molecular biologist, and lover of logic and problem-solving.

-- 🧬 Currently working on scRNA-seq pipelines.
+- 🧬 Currently developing an end-to-end scRNA-seq pipeline.
 - 🖥️ Proficient in Python, R, and Bash.
 - 🌱 Expanding my bioinformatics, genomics, and statistics skills at the Allen Institute for Immunology.
 - ❤️ Passionate about scientific communication and making bioinformatic tools accessible.